JackNicholas/skye-ferry-demo/content/done-and-to-do.md

 * >>>>>>>>>>>> 2014-09-22
 * contact page
+* links page
 * redirect info@ to jo.glenelg-skyeferry@hotmail.co.uk (was glenelgferry@hotmail.co.uk)
+* archive history page ready for move to gpt site
+* add links and info to footer: delete "other stuff"
+* add links and info to footer: popover for company number
+* add links and info to footer: popover for heritage site
+* add links and info to footer: placeholder popover for terms and conditions
 * >>>>>>>>>>>> 2014-07-29
 * add facebook link to icon on homepage
 * add twitter link to icon on homepage